 - Highly pilferable or sensitive items including personal computers, laptops and cameras are required to be tracked, and inventoried regardless of their cost.

-- The diverse and highly technical nature of some University property, in particular those items that are purchased for use in the sciences, in engineering and technical programs, and computer equipment requires oversight of IT/Facilities Services for alteration, removal, or disposal of said property.
+- The diverse and highly technical nature of some University property, in particular those items that are purchased for use in the sciences, in engineering and technical programs, and computer equipment requires oversight of Information Technology Services/Facilities Services for alteration, removal, or disposal of said property.